brilliantlabsAR/docs/monocle/monocle.md

 Once placed on the charging case, it can take up to 10s for the monocle to detect it and go to sleep.

+The charging case has an orange led glowing when it is charging its own internal battery.
+Checking the charge status of the Monocle is to be done from the [API](../micropython/micropython/#device--monocle-specific), such as text showing the battery level on a corner.

 ---

 ## Developing custom firmware